fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 * Run the job.
 Bark Beetle streams your job so you don't have to save every change.

 # Advanced Workflow

+As of October 2019 this workflow has partially been archived (but still available).

 Either modify the Example file or use the clustered components from the plug-in toolbar to create your own definition.
 Hover your pointer over each component to discover what they do.